Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- Gesicki's 11 receiving yards in his one matchup against the Titans are 33.5 fewer than his over/under for Sunday's game.
+- Gesicki had 11 receiving yards in one career matchup against the Titans, 33.5 fewer than his receiving yards prop bet over/under for Sunday's game (44.5).

-- Gesicki did not have a touchdown catch in that matchup against the Titans.
+- Gesicki did not have a touchdown catch in that outing against the Titans.

-- The Titans have the NFL's 26th-ranked pass defense this season, allowing 265.3 yards per game through the air.
+- The 265.3 passing yards the Titans yield per game makes them the NFL's 26th-ranked pass defense this season.

-- The Titans have surrendered 21 touchdowns through the air (1.4 per game).
-They are ninth in the league in that category.
+- With 21 passing TDs conceded this year, the Titans defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's outing against the Saints, Gesicki was targeted four times, picking up 22 yards on three receptions.
+- In last week's matchup with the Saints, Gesicki grabbed three passes for 22 yards while being targeted four times.

-- Gesicki has put up 111 yards during his last three games (37.0 per game), hauling in 15 passes on 23 targets.
+- Gesicki's stat line over his last three games shows 15 grabs for 111 yards.
+He put up 37.0 receiving yards per game and was targeted 23 times.

 Gesicki's Miami Teammates